-Enter detailed explanation of how you came up with the fringe benefits costs.
+Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.

 Minnesota does not use a rate to calculate fringe costs.
 Our percentage is based on and derived from actual costs for State fiscal year 2016.
 A total including the FICA Tax, Health Insurance, Employer retirement, and "Other" (including but not limited to premium pay, severance pay, vacation liquidation, worker's compensation, insurance for early retirees, and unemployment compensation) is added together and divided by regular pay totals for each position.
 This gives us our working percentage rate for each position, but may not be an accurate reflection of the elective coverage costs incurred by each individual employee.